cdoconno/rformat/README.md

-# rformat
+# rsformat
 Set and row based result filter and formatter

 ## Overview
-rformat is a nested list proccessor that helps manage:
+rsformat is a nested list proccessor that helps manage:
   * multiple sets or lists
   * ordered output
   * column functions
   * default values

-Based on a config, it reformats and returns data in a new structure. rformat can be used as a runtime formatter, with a config being supplied at time of call, or it can be preconfigured, passing along new result sets to the configured rformat object. rformat can be incorporated into a stream processor for pipelining.
+Based on a config, it reformats and returns data in a new structure. rsformat can be used as a runtime formatter, with a config being supplied at time of call, or it can be preconfigured, passing along new result sets to the configured rsformat object. rsformat can be incorporated into a stream processor for pipelining.

 ## Example
-rformat excels when you have a standard query result format or a denormalized row, but different consumers require custom views.
+rsformat excels when you have a standard query result format or a denormalized row, but different consumers require custom views.
 This turns the formatting into a config based operation instead of an explicit release to the underlying data server.

 Consider the following data structure you might receive when requesting a report with multiple sections:
 ```